shelleylwang/DeepDiveR/README.md

 <!-- badges: end -->

 # DeepDiveR
 DeepDiveR is an r package to prepare input for running DeepDive in Python.
+Make sure you have R version 4.4.1 or above installed on your computer.

-You can install DeepDiveR directly in an R console by using the devtools library as below.
-Make sure you have R version 4.4.1 or above installed on your computer:
+You can install DeepDiveR directly in an R console by using the remotes library as shown below.
+As the latest version of the package is currently found on the `application_note` branch, this is specified as follows:

 ```
 library(remotes)
-remotes::install_github("DeepDive-project/DeepDiveR")
+remotes::install_github("DeepDive-project/DeepDiveR", ref="application_note")
 library(DeepDiveR)
 ```